SAG-Agent: Enabling Long-Horizon Reasoning in Strategy Games via Dynamic Knowledge Graphs: Methodology

 From the distribution $P(\sigma_k | v_i)$, the agent samples up to $M$ skills for execution attempts.
 If this primary strategy fails to yield any successful skills, the agent performs a VLM-guided skill invocation from its Procedural Memory.
 This process queries the \textit{Action Clusters Table} to retrieve a set of candidate skills relevant to the current context.
 Formally, this is represented as:

 where $\mathbb{S}_{C}(v_i)$ denotes the candidate skills retrieved by the VLM based on the visual observation $X_i$.
 To avoid committing greedily in a stochastic and partially observable environment, the agent evaluates the candidate skills $\mathbb{S}_{C}(v_i)$ using an approach inspired by the Upper Confidence bound for Trees (UCT) algorithm \cite{couetoux2011continuous}, a core component of MCTS.
 For each candidate skill $\sigma_k \in \mathbb{S}_{C}(v_i)$, the agent calculates a potential utility score which balances exploitation of known, high-value skills with the exploration of less-tried options.
-This score $\eta_{\sigma_k}$ is defined as:
+This Upper Confidence Bound (UCB) score $\eta_{\sigma_k}$ is defined as:

-where the $\phi(\sigma_k)$ is the estimated fitness of skill $\sigma_k$.
+where $\phi(\sigma_k)$ quantifies the fitness of skill $\sigma_k$.
+Initially set to 0, its value is updated based on two factors: detectable visual state transitions following execution, and the consistency of the skill’s semantic description with the outcomes observed across before-and-after frames.
 The second term is the exploration bonus, where the $n_k$ is the execution count for skill $\sigma_k$, the $N_i$ is the total number of selections $\mathbb{S}_{C}(v_i)$, and the $C$ is a constant controlling the exploration-exploitation trade-off. $P(\sigma_k)$ is a penalty term that dynamically reduces the utility of skills whose prerequisite objects are not currently available, promoting the selection of fully completable actions.
 Finally, instead of deterministically picking the skill with the highest utility, the agent converts these scores into a probability distribution using a temperature-scaled softmax function.
 The probability of selecting skill $\sigma_k$ is given by:

 The skill to be executed is then stochastically sampled from this distribution.
-The temperature parameter $\tau$ dynamically adjusts the randomness of the selection.
+The temperature $\tau$ dynamically adjusts the randomness of the selection.
 This method ensures a robust balance between exploiting proven strategies and exploring new possibilities.
 If the candidate set $\mathbb{S}_{C}(v_i)$ is empty, the agent defaults to skill augmentation in the current context.